FilipeAlmeidaFEUP/ros2_flatland_pf_tutorial/README.md

 ### Limitations of APF

 At first glance, the APF algorith might look better than using RL, since it was able to perfectly perform a task without requiring any training.
-This is why it is important to recognize a major issue with APF: it requires perfect knowledge of the map, robots positions ant the target location.
+This is why it is important to recognize a major issue with APF: it requires perfect knowledge of the map, robots positions and the target location.

 A RL agent can train in a map and then be placed in a new one and, if the new map shares some features with the one he trained in, he might be able to still perform the task.